How to Make a Simple JavaScript Quiz — SitePoint

 <div id="results"></div>

-A lot of the markup is the same as before, but now we’ve added navigation buttons and a quiz container.
+Most of that markup is the same as before, but now we’ve added navigation buttons and a quiz container.
 The quiz container will help us position the questions as layers that we can show and hide.

-Inside the
+Next, inside the

-buildQuiz function, add a
+buildQuiz function, we need to add a

 <div> element with class

-slide to hold the question and answer containers you already created.
+slide to hold the question and answer containers that we just created:

 output.push(